thornton4/Regression-Modeling/chapter1.md

 -  Compare the two distributions visually via histograms plotted next to another. `par(mfrow = c(1, 2))` is used to organize the plots you create.
 Do not alter this code.

 `@hint`
+No hints for now.
+No hints for now.
+No hints for now.

 `@pre_exercise_code`
 ```{r}